snarkhunter/oofcanvas/manual.md

 It calls user-provided callback functions in response to mouse events.

 * A slightly different `Canvas` class is available in Python.
-It's actually a C++ class called `PythonCanvas`, which is renamed to "Canvas" when exported to Python.
+It's derived in Python from a swig-wrapped C++ class called `PythonCanvas`.
 The main difference between the C++ and Python `Canvas` classes is that the Python class expects callback functions to be Python methods, and the `GtkLayout` is created in Python.

 The pixel size of a `Canvas` or `PythonCanvas` is determined by the Gtk window that it's part of.
 The pixel size of an `OffScreenCanvas` is